-Don’t Be Scared About The End Of Capitalism–Be Excited To Build What Comes Next
+Don’t Be Scared About The End Of Capitalism—Be Excited To Build What Comes Next

 But even if you believe it was once the best system ever, you can still see that today it has become necrotic and dangerous.
 This is demonstrated most starkly by two facts: The first is that the system is doing little now to improve the lives of the majority of humans: by some estimates, 4.3 billion of us are living in poverty, and that number has risen significantly over the past few decades.
 The ghostly responses to this tend to be either unimaginative–“If you think it’s bad, try living in Zimbabwe”–or zealous: “Well, that’s because there’s not enough capitalism.
 Let it loose with more deregulation, or give it time and it will raise their incomes too.”

-One of the many problems with this last argument is the second fact: With just half of us living above the poverty line, capitalism’s endless need for resources is already driving us over the cliff-edge of climate change and ecological collapse.
+One of the many problems with this last argument is the second fact: with just half of us living above the poverty line, capitalism’s endless need for resources is already driving us over the cliff-edge of climate change and ecological collapse.
 This ranges from those that are both finite and dangerous to use, like fossil fuels, to those that are being used so fast that they don’t have time to regenerate, like fish stocks and the soil in which we grow our food.
-Those 4.3 billion more people living “successful” hyper-consumption lifestyles?
+Those 4.3 billion more people living ‘successful’ hyper-consumption lifestyles?
 The laws of physics would need to change.
 Even Elon Musk can’t do that.

 It would be a sad and defeated world that simply accepted the prebaked assumption that capitalism (or socialism, or communism) represents the last stage of human thought; our ingenuity exhausted.
-Capitalism’s fundamental rules–like the necessity for endless GDP growth, which requires treating our planet as an infinite pit of value and damage to it as an “externality”–can be upgraded.
+Capitalism’s fundamental rules–like the necessity for endless GDP growth, which requires treating our planet as an infinite pit of value and damage to it as an “externality”– can be upgraded.
 Of course they can.
 There are plenty of options on the table.
 When have we humans ever accepted the idea that change for the better is a thing of the past?

 Of course, transcending capitalism might feel impossible right now.
 The political mainstream has its feet firmly planted and deeply rooted in that soil.
 But with the pace of events today, the unimaginable can become the possible, and even the inevitable with remarkable speed.
 The path to a better future will be cut by regular people being curious and open enough to challenge the wisdom received from our schools, our parents, and our governments, and look at the world with fresh eyes.